ucm-it/hpc_docs/docs/hpcdocs/HPC-clusters/campus-clusters.md

   <TabItem value="Pinnacles" label="Pinnacles" default>
     :::note
     The NSF-MRI funded Pinnacles cluster located in the server facility (see Research Facility below) is available for all faculty projects at <Tag color="#008000">NO COST</Tag>!
-The Pinnacles cluster runs with the [RedHat](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) operating system, and employs the [Slurm](https://slurm.schedmd.com/) job scheduler and queueing system to manage job runs.The Pinnacles cluster is equipped with the latest generation Intel Xeon Gold 6330 CPUs and NVIDIA Tesla A100 v4 40GB HBM2 GPUs.
-It operates on the RedHat operating system.
+The Pinnacles cluster runs with the [Rocky (8.10)](https://rockylinux.org/) operating system, and employs the [Slurm](https://slurm.schedmd.com/) job scheduler and queueing system to manage job runs.The Pinnacles cluster is equipped with the latest generation Intel Xeon Gold 6330 CPUs and NVIDIA Tesla A100 v4 40GB HBM2 GPUs.
     :::
     __Facility Statement__